gemini-projects/gemini/README.md

 ![Version](https://img.shields.io/github/release/h4t0n/gemini)
 ___

-Gemini is a backend REST framework to automatically create CRUD REST APIs from scratch starting from a simple Schema definition called Gemini DSL.
+Gemini lets you focus on your Models and Domains.
+Just define your schema by using the Gemini DSL and let it do the rest.
 Briefly Gemini automatically handles for you:
-* **Data Storage**: creating all persistence stuff (tables, relations and so on)
+* **Entity Management**: creating all persistence stuff (tables, relations and so on) like an ORM
-* **API controllers**: creating common REST CRUD controllers for each DSL Entity
+* **CRUD REST APIs**: creating common controllers for each DSL Entity
 * **Swagger API documentation**: creating the openapi language-agnostic interface to RESTful APIs
 * **Authentication**: by using Spring OAuth2 and JWT tokens
-* **API callbacks**: to add business logic with ease

 <p align="center">
    <img src="./gemini_hiw.gif" height="400">